 Note: Purchasing Managers' Indexes (PMIs) are derived from surveys of senior executives, who are asked to report whether various dimensions of business activity recorded an increase, decrease or no change compared with the previous month.
 A reading of 50 indicates an overall increase cf. the previous month, and a reading of less than 50 indicates a decrease.
-Latest data are for July, except for New Zealand.
+Latest data are for July.
 Australian data for January are 'missing'.